 This resource from the American Lung Association provides information regarding the most common questions surrounding e-cigarettes and vapes, such as Are e-cigarettes less harmful than cigarettes?
 It also provides information on the impact of use on teens and what schools should do to protect their students from these products.

 San Luis Obispo County's Office of Educations own website Teach Vape Free, provides resources for educators to help with teaching more about vaping prevention for youth.
-This source provides a variety of external toolkits for educators to chose from, which allows educators to pick the best resource to fit their need.
+This source provides a variety of external toolkits for educators to choose from, which allows educators to pick the best resource to fit their need.